-- α : a factor obtained from the test load specified in Table 9.2.2 of the Rules divided by the safe working load.
-However, for the safe working load not less than 20 t but less than 50 t, the test load is to be the safe working load plus 5 t. - (B) Where the mass of loose gears is not included in the safe working load and the maximum cargo mass only is assigned as the safe working load, the cargo gear whose safe working load is assigned by this procedure is to satisfy the following conditions: - (a) The load tests are to be carried out employing the loose gears used in the cargo gear concerned or other loose gears having same construction and mass. - (b) The loose gears used on board the ship is to be the same gears as used in the load test or those having same construction and mass.
+- $\alpha$ : a factor obtained from the test load specified in Table 9.2.2 of the Rules divided by the safe working load.
+However, for the safe working load not less than 20 t but less than 50 t, the test load is to be the safe working load plus 5 t. - (B) Where the mass of loose gear is not included in the safe working load and the maximum cargo mass only is assigned as the safe working load, the lifting appliance whose safe working load is assigned by this procedure is to satisfy the following conditions: - (a) The load tests are to be carried out employing the loose gear used in the lifting appliance concerned or other loose gear having same construction and mass. - (b) The loose gear used on board the ship is to be the same gear as used in the load test or gear having the same construction and mass.

-Test load = α × (maximum cargo mass) Safe working load = maximum cargo mass α : As specified in (A) above case the relationship between the safe working load, etc. and additional safe working load, etc. is to satisfy the following formula:
+Test load = $\alpha$ × (maximum cargo mass) Safe working load = maximum cargo mass

+$\alpha$ : As specified in (A) above

-- (3) Load Tests for cargo gear which are used for solely conventional cargo handling by cargo hook are, as a rule, to be handled in accordance with the manners specified in (2) (B) above. - (4) Details of Load Tests and operation tests for cargo gear and cargo ramps are to comply with the following requirements in (A) to (E), in addition to those specified in the Rules. - (A) Derricks
+- (3) Load Tests for lifting appliances which are used for solely conventional cargo handling by cargo hook are, as a rule, to be handled in accordance with the procedure specified in (2) (B) above. - (4) Details of Load Tests and operation tests for lifting appliances are to comply with the following requirements (A) to (E), in addition to those specified in the Rules.

+(A) Derricks

 Where assignment of additional safe working load specified in 902.
 2 (A) of the Rules is made, the Load Test for the additional safe working load may be dispensed with.
-In this
+In this case the relationship between the safe working load, etc. and additional safe working load, etc. is to satisfy the following formula: